What Minimalism Is, What It Isn't, and Why It Can Benefit Your Life

 8. Minimalism is only about your belongings.

-Getting rid of excess belongings is often the gateway into minimalism.
+Decluttering is often the gateway into minimalism.
 But minimalism goes far beyond what you own.
 As you learn what you most value and remove the things that don't align with that, you realize that minimalism can also be applied to how you spend your time, money, and skills.

 Author Rachelle Crawford says it well: "It doesn't matter how much stuff you get rid of if you don't have time to enjoy the things that matter."